Azure-Samples/MachineLearningSamples-tdsp/docs/how-to-use-tdsp-in-azure-ml.md

 ## Examine The TDSP Project Structure
-After your new project is created, you can examine its structure (left panel in figure blelow).
+After your new project is created, you can examine its structure (left panel in figure below).
 It contains all of the aspects of standardized documentation for business understanding, the stages of the TDSP lifecycle, data location, definition, and architecture in this documentation template.
 This structure is derived from the TDSP structure published [here](https://github.com/Azure/Azure-TDSP-ProjectTemplate), with some modifications.
 For example, several of the document templates are merged into one markdown, namely, [ProjectReport](https://github.com/amlsamples/tdsp/blob/master/docs/deliveralbe_docs/ProjectReport.md).

 ### Project Folder Structure
 The TDSP project template contains following top-level folders: